solhuebner/NodeRed_Heishamon_control/documentation/update_instructions.md

 Check the Node-Red requirements [here](nodered_installation.md#required-node-red-librariespallets)

 ### 2 - Create a backup
+Take some screenshots of your current settings in the dashboard.
+Keep them for reference, just in case. <br><br>
 This step is actually only required if you have made modifications to the current flow. <br>
 - In the flow editor **Select** all the **tabs** with [WP ...] in the name.
 - Click the **hamburger icon** in the upper right corner